tylerbrazier/archive/mirrorworks-node/README.md

 Development Status
 ------------------
 This is the node.js implementation.
-I'm planning on implementing it in ruby also because of a couple of reasons:
+It's not maintained anymore but there is a ruby implementation at <https://github.com/tylerbrazier/mirrorworks> and a mirrorworks gem.
+I decided to implement in ruby because of a couple of
+reasons:

 * Since the calls to rsync are asynchronous, there are problems if rsync ever prompts for anything like host verification, passwords, or passphrases.
 To fix